New Approaches to Treating Heavy Menstrual Bleeding

 For us at Frisco Women's Health, women who are the best candidates for an endometrial ablation procedure are those who have not gone through menopause yet, have bothersome heavy menstrual bleeding, do not desire to have more children, have a method of permanent contraception, and have completed an evaluation to determine the cause of their bleeding and to assess the size and shape of the womb cavity.
 Patients who have postmenopausal bleeding, have precancerous changes to the womb cavity lining, or have uterine fibroids that protrude into the endometrial cavity are not good candidates.

-If you are experiencing heavy bleeding every month and have had enough of overnight pads, super tampons, and rearranging your life around your period, an endometrial ablation may be the answer you have been searching for.
-The Minerva endometrial ablation system has helped provide many women with an alternative to chronic medications or hysterectomy to treat their bothersome menstrual bleeding.
-Make an appointment with one of the providers at Frisco Womens Health to discuss your concerns and we will be happy to help you find the best solution.
+If you are experiencing heavy bleeding every month and have had enough of overnight pads, super tampons, and rearranging your life around your period, endometrial ablation may be the answer you have been searching for.
+The Minerva endometrial ablation system provides many women with an alternative to chronic medications or hysterectomy to treat their bothersome menstrual bleeding.
+Watch their stories here.